 If you are on a low carb diet, you know that carbohydrates are the hardest part of a healthy lifestyle.
 All the foods we LOVE have them: bread, pasta, sauces, muffins, and so on.
 The list goes on.
 Too many carbohydrates lead to increased fat stores.
 Nobody wants that.
 Trying new ideas and food items can cut carbs, add flavor, and keep our sanity intact.
-So what should you eat on a low carb diet and how do you cut the carbs?
+So what should you eat on a low carb diet and how do you cut the carbs and sugar?

 1. Wraps to the rescue.
 Just about every grocery store now offer wraps—whole grain or flour tortillas and flatbreads that satisfy the carbohydrate craving without the extra carbohydrates.
 Wraps come in different flavors such as Italian herb and sun-dried tomato.
 These new tastes will give your sandwiches a zing.
 Yes, they do have carbs, but a lot less than a big slice of bread.
 If you really want to ditch the carbs, use lettuce for your wrap.

 2. Specialty breads.
 Diet companies like Weight Watchers® have come out with their own line of low-carb diet bread products for those who can’t bear to part with it.
 They offer sandwich bread, bagels, and English muffins that provide taste and satisfaction.
 That bagel and cream cheese in the morning is still possible.

 3. Cut down on white potatoes.
 White potatoes should be eaten in moderation.
 For a flavorful change, add a baked sweet potato to your meal.
 Sweet potatoes are lower in calories than white potatoes and they provide a source of beta carotene and vitamin A. Even better, substitute cauliflower.
 Cook cauliflower in some milk and water until soft.
 Drain, add some butter, salt and pepper and then mash like you would potatoes.